+participation requirement listed.
 Prime HUBs must identify the actual percentage of service/product they will provide.
 Only that percentage of service/product actually provided by the HUB prime will count toward HUB participation.
 You are also encouraged to fill out additional forms for each of your subcontractors.
 The information in this appendix will be used for statistical reporting purposes only.
 Are you a certified MBE firm?

-YES NO Certifying Agency

-Are you a certified SBA-8A,

-EBE, DBE firm?

-Total number of all employees within your company:
+YES Certifying Agency NO Are you a certified M/WBE firm?
+YES NO Certifying Agency Are you a certified WBE firm?
+NO Certifying Agency YES Are you a certified SBA-8A, Certifying Agency EBE.
+DBE firm?
+YES Total number of all employees within your company:

-YES

-□ NO

-Number of minority employees within your company:

-Number of women employees within your company: